kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 Each talk is a story, a carefully woven tapestry of insights, experiences, and visions for the future.
 It's about painting a picture that captivates the audience, drawing them into a world where technology not only solves problems but also opens doors to endless possibilities.

 ## Creating the Talk - From Idea to Skeleton

-- Idea Generation: Reflect on the process of finding a core idea that excites you and is relevant to your audience, utilizing questions and brainstorming techniques to narrow down topics​​.
-- Title and Abstract: Emphasize the significance of crafting compelling titles and abstracts to attract the right audience, providing guidelines and examples for effective titles​​.
-- Skeleton of Slides: Share how you transition from a broad idea to a structured outline, creating a slide per minute of talk time as a general rule, and segmenting your talk into digestible sections​​.

 The journey of creating a talk begins with a spark - an idea that you're eager to share.
 This idea doesn't just emerge fully formed; it's the result of curiosity, exploration, and a deep dive into subjects that fascinate both you and your potential audience.
 Here's how I navigate from that initial spark to a structured presentation: